jonagotthardt/opencreative/README.md

 ## Development

-To develop this plugin, simply download this project and use Intellij IDEA to code.
+To develop this plugin, you can fork it, then simply download project sources and use Intellij IDEA to code.

 We use Maven to compile plugin into jar file.